Lumberjack World Championship: Women's single buck

 Competitors saw through a 16 in white pine log for the fastest time.
 A starting cut arc is allowed in the competition.
 Timing begins when the signal "GO" is called and ends when the log is completely severed.

-The world record with a time of 11.61 seconds was set in 2006 by Nancy Zalewski.
+The world record, with a time of 11.43 seconds, was set in 2017 by Nancy Zalewski.

 Women's underhand chop

 Using a single bit pinned ax, competitors chop through a horizontal aspen log, 11 in in diameter, and 15–28 in long, for the fastest time.

-Nancy Zalewski held the world record in 2009 with a time of 29.24 seconds.
-Erin Lavoie claimed the record with a time of 25.38 seconds at the Manitoba Lumberjack Championship on Sept.
-27, 2016.
+Nancy Zalewski set a time of 29.24 seconds in 2009, Amanda Beams grabbed the record with a time of 26.23 seconds in 2017, and Stephanie Naud claimed the underhand chop record in 2022.

 Women's log rolling

 Opponents step onto a floating log, cuff it to start the roll, spin it rapidly in the water with their feet, stop or snub it suddenly by digging into the log with special caulked birling shoes and a reverse motion to maneuver their adversaries off balance and into the water, a feat called 'wetting'.
 Dislodging an opponent constitutes a fall.
 The cardinal rule of logrolling is 'never take your eyes off your opponent's feet'.
 The referee starts each match.
 Competing birlers step off a dock onto a floating log, grasping pike poles held by attendants for balance.
 As they push off from the dock, the referee instructs the birlers to steady the log.
 When he is certain both birlers have equal control, he says, 'Throw your poles'.
 The match is on and continues to a fall or to expiration of the time limit set for each log.
 When the time limit is reached, the same match continues onto the next smaller log.
 In all rounds, the contest is decided by the best three out of five falls.
 Women start on 14 in logs.

 In 2003 Tina Bosworth set a new world record of 10 wins.
+Judy Scheer Hoeschler held the title seven times, and Livi Papadopoulos has won six consecutive times.

 Women's boom run

 Starting on the log-rolling dock, two competitors run head to head on adjacent booms.
 Each competitor must step off the logrolling dock, running across a chain of logrolling logs to the chopping dock, circling a specified competition station and cross the pond on the boom logs back to the logrolling dock.
 The competitor must step onto the logrolling dock and touch the starting point.
 This is a timed event and is timed to the tenths of a second.
 Anyone leaving before the word "go" will be assessed a 10-second penalty.

+Abby Hoeschler ran a record 13.98 in 2011.